WilWorld/OS_project2_wnahra/README.md

 * The safe sequence of processes (if one exists)

-Banker’s Algorithm used to avoid deadlocks in operating systems.
-It ensures the system stays in a safe state—a state where all processes can run to completion without deadlock.
+Banker’s Algorithm used to avoid deadlocks in operating systems that ensures the system stays in a safe state, a state where all processes can run to completion without deadlock.

 * The algorithm uses the following data structures: